maidado/IN12v3clock/README.md

 - **1.00**: Initial release.

 ## Description
-This firmware is designed for the IN12 V3 clock board, utilizing the STM8S003F3P6 microcontroller.
-It supports the frontside board **NixieClock IN12 V3**
+This firmware is designed for the IN12 V3 clock PCB, with frontside inscription: **NixieClock IN12 V3**
-and the backside board **JM NixieClock IN12 V4.2 20190514**.
+and the backside inscription: **JM NixieClock IN12 V4.2 20190514**.
-The microcontroller features 8 KB of Flash memory, 1 KB of RAM, and 128 bytes of EEPROM.
+The STM8S003F3P6 microcontroller features 8 KB of Flash memory, 1 KB of RAM, and 128 bytes of EEPROM.

 ---